rails/rails/guides/source/getting_started.md

 design pattern which makes it easy to separate the different responsibilities of applications into easy to reason about pieces.

-So with "MVC", you might guess that the "V" stands for "View" and the "C" stands for controller, but you might have trouble guessing what the "M" stands for.
+With "MVC", you might guess that the "V" stands for "View" and the "C" stands for controller, but you might have trouble guessing what the "M" stands for.
 This next section is all about that "M" part, the _model_.